WATCH: Massive 'Fire Tornado' Revealed In Footage Released By Officials

 "Regardless of the primary factors that caused the fire tornado, the resultant fire behavior was unpredictable and unusual," the report said.
 "It surprised many highly experienced firefighters."

-That includes firefighter Jeremy Stoke, 37, a longtime veteran of the fire service who reportedly cut his vacation short to volunteer for the efforts fighting the Carr Fire.
+That includes Stoke, 37, a longtime veteran of the fire service who reportedly cut his vacation short to volunteer to fight the Carr Fire.
 "It's not something that I have ever received training to look out for.
 It could've been any of us," Redding Fire Marshal Craig Wittner told local media.

 "It was something out of this world, a perfect storm," Stoke's stepfather, Gary Parmely, told The Associated Press.
 "It was incompatible with life, and he happened to drive into it."